-The Bone Mineral Density in Childhood Study (BMDCS) provides, for the first time, the longitudinal measurement of bone mass accrual in childhood, with linear growth, sexual and skeletal maturation, dietary intake, physical activity, and health history, in a large multi-center, multi-ethnic cohort of healthy children ages 5 to 20 years.
-This study, supported through the NICHD’s Pediatric Growth and Nutrition Branch (PGNB) (formerly the Endocrinology, Nutrition, and Growth (ENG) Branch), offered an unprecedented opportunity to identify predictors of the timing and magnitude of peak bone mass, a major determinant of osteoporosis in later adulthood.
+The BMDCS is a multi-center, longitudinal study of bone accrual in healthy children and adolescents that was performed at 5 clinical centers in the United States.
+Detailed information about the study participants, inclusion/exclusion criteria, and study procedures have been published (2,5).
+The study provides the longitudinal measurement of bone mass, linear growth, sexual and skeletal maturation, dietary intake, physical activity, and health history.
+This study, supported through the NICHD’s Pediatric Growth and Nutrition Branch (PGNB) (formerly the Endocrinology, Nutrition, and Growth [ENG] Branch), offered an unprecedented opportunity to identify predictors of the timing and magnitude of peak bone mass, a major determinant of osteoporosis in later adulthood.

-BMDCS investigators have provided reference curves for bone accrual that are analogous to the Centers for Disease Control and Prevention (CDC) linear growth and weight gain curves for children and adolescents.
-The reference curves1, 2 generated by this carefully executed study provided the gold standard for normal bone accrual for generations to come.
+BMDCS investigators provided reference curves for bone accrual and linear growth velocity that are analogous to the Centers for Disease Control and Prevention (CDC) linear growth and weight gain curves for children and adolescents.
+The reference curves (1,2) generated by this carefully executed study provided the gold standard for normal bone accrual for generations to come.
 The study’s results enable practitioners to identify adverse effects chronic illness has on bone.

-Additionally, the results have elucidated the effects that timing of pubertal onset has on bone density,3 the need for height adjustment to analyze dual-energy X-ray absorptiometry (DXA) scans in children,2 and the racial disparities in fracture rates in children.4 The NICHD will use the BMDCS data to further its research mission by enabling scientists to better understand and ultimately prevent osteopenia and osteoporosis.
-An online z-score calculator and height adjustment guidelines are provided at the BMDCS website .
+Additionally, the results have elucidated the effects that timing of pubertal onset has on bone density and linear growth (5), the need for height adjustment to analyze dual-energy X-ray absorptiometry (DXA) scans in children,(1) and the racial disparities in fracture rates in children (7).
+The NICHD is using the BMDCS data to further its research mission by enabling scientists to better understand and ultimately prevent osteopenia and osteoporosis.
+An online Z-score calculator and height adjustment guidelines are provided at the BMDCS website .

 The BMDCS Protocol